 Award amounts depend on the proceeds generated by the Lottery and the final laws, rules and regulations issued by appropriate state and college officials.
-Please visit the MTC website for updated information at midlandstech.edu/sfs.
+Please visit the MTC website for updated information at MIDLANDSTECH.EDU/financial-aid-and-tuition.

 Lottery-funded tuition assistance is not based on financial need.
-Any South Carolina student who qualified for in-state tuition rates at a public two-year college may be eligible to receive Lottery Tuition Assistance if the student's tuition costs are not paid by federal or other state gift aid.
+Any South Carolina student who qualifies for in-state tuition rates at a public two-year college may be eligible to receive Lottery Tuition Assistance if the student's tuition costs are not paid by federal or other state aid.